Frances McCollin: Personal life

+McCollin did earn some money from teaching, lecturing, and publishing royalties, but not enough to be financially independent.
+She never matured socially and intellectually; she was profoundly dependent on her family both financially and professionally.
+Throughout her life, she benefitted from transcription help from her family and from other local musicians including Vincent Persichetti, Jeanne Behrend, and Fabien Sevitzky (who would go on to program her works when he conducted the Indianapolis Symphony).

 McCollin was in poor health in her last years, and lived with her sister Kitty (who had married a doctor, John Hancock Arnett).
 When she died in 1960, aged 67 years, members of the Philadelphia Orchestra played a string quartet she composed at her memorial service.

 Her scores and other papers are archived at the Free Library of Philadelphia.
 Another collection of her papers is at the University of Pennsylvania.